How to Clean Downspouts

 Person cleaing out gutters

 Your gutters feed water into your downspout, but they can send leaves and other debris into your downspout as well.
-It’s a good idea to thoroughly clean your gutters before you turn your attention to your downspout to avoid any leaves getting into your downspout after you’ve cleaned it.
+It’s a good idea to thoroughly clean your gutters removing any leaves or sticks before you turn your attention to your downspout.
+This stops debris from getting into your downspout after you’ve cleaned it.
+You’ll need a ladder and someone to steady it for you.
+Remove as much as you can with your gloves.

 2. Clean the Bottom of the Downspout